kathuriaas/kathuriaas.github.io/index.md

 This website has multiple topics.
 Click on the topic of your interest in the navigation menu on left (If you are using a mobile device, click on menu bar on top of this page).

+There are some good example repositories also available, which can be cloned and used.

 ## Setup a Unix/Linux machine

 Before moving further, we should have a unix/linux machine with root access.
 Examples on this website can be replicated on a unix machine, which has docker installed for some cases.
+You can setup the machine using Virtual Box on a windows machine.

-If you do not have a unix/linux machine, you can get one on any cloud vendor's platform, which is generally free for 1 year (Now, 3 months for GCP).
+If you can't setup unix/linux machine locally, you can get one on any cloud vendor's platform, which is generally free for 1 year (Now, 3 months for GCP).

 ### Google Cloud Platform VM Instance